LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 - The Banished Greater Dragons: Musoko (Olum), Higashi (Dogu) and Nishi (Bati) arrive in Sunmaek
 - They establish themselves as powerful beings, drawing devotees and establishing two civilisations
 - A war breaks out between the devotees of Olum and the devotees of Dogu & Bati
-- Olum's devotees are wiped out by the other two's and all trace of Olum's existence is
+- Olum's devotees are wiped out by the other two's and all trace of Olum's existence is hidden
+- Several thousand years pass
+-
 ## Book 1: Infection
 - [x] The Party is formed
 - [ ] Fight the Talus